 C:\Windowsfolder permissions are messed up.
 (That would make the test inconclusive and may cause issues with Windows generally, but is unrelated to Opus.)

 In newer versions of Windows, you can also check using Task Manager.
 This gives a more definitive answer, even if UAC is enabled but set to silently click 'yes' in all prompts.
 Open Task Manager, go to the Details tab, then right-click the header at the top of the list and click Select Columns.
 Add the Elevated column and see what it says for dopus.exe and explorer.exe:

 Both should say No in the Elevated column.

 To turn off the "Run as Administrator" option, right-click on the Opus program shortcut and choose Properties.

-On the Compatibility tab, make sure the "Run this program as an administrator" option is also off.
+On the Compatibility tab, make sure the "Run this program as an administrator" option is off.

 While looking at the Compatibility tab, also verify that Opus is not set to run with compatibility mode for an older version of Windows.

-On the Shortcut tab, click the Advanced button, and make sure the "Run as administrator" option is off.
+On the Shortcut tab, click the Advanced button, and make sure the "Run as administrator" option is off there as well.